mainfraame/cucumber-jest/README.md

 You can inject values into your feature files using variables.

-When variable files are found and injected into a feature file has variables injected, a temporary feature file with the same name is written to the `node_modules/__temp__` folder.
+When variable files are found and injected into a feature file has variables injected, a temporary feature file with the same name is written to your os's temporary folder;
+eg. for mac users, `/var/folders/sb/2wr3vgcd1sxg4tgv1mr8dtq80000gn/T/cucumber-jest`

+If you need to figure out the temporary folder path, run the jest with this environment variable `CUCUMBER_JEST_SHOW_TEMP_PATH=true`.

 ### Use Without ENV